Protect your endpoints with Defender for Cloud's integrated EDR solution: Microsoft Defender for Endpoint

 Select Allow Microsoft Defender for Endpoint to access my data, and select Save.

 Microsoft Defender for Cloud will automatically onboard your machines to Microsoft Defender for Endpoint.
-Onboarding might take up to 24 hours.
+Onboarding might take up to 12 hours.
+For new machines created after the integration has been enabled, onboarding takes up to an hour.

 Access the Microsoft Defender for Endpoint portal